-LEAD 621 / 721 / 821 Leadership and Spirituality
+LEAD 621/721/821 Leadership and Spirituality

-This course seeks to enable doctoral students to (1) appraise how their own vocational assist the local church calling can best in fulfillina its mission: (2) clearly grasp and understand the concept of Christian leadership; (3) have a beginning overview of the dynamics of resistance, change, and transformation of an entire congregational system; and (4) be able to articulate the primary values the student desires to hold in leadership.
+This course seeks to enable doctoral students to (1) appraise how their own vocational calling can best assist the local church in fulfilling its mission; (2) clearly grasp and understand the concept of Christian leadership; (3) have a beginning overview of the dynamics of resistance, change, and transformation of an entire congregational system; and (4) be able to articulate the primary values the student desires to hold in leadership.
+Note: The 1-credit version of this course is available to Graduate School students but does not count toward Seminary programs.

-LEAD 628 / 728 / 828 Seminar on the Contemporary Issues in Leadership 3
+LEAD 628/728/828 Seminar on the Contemporary Issues in Leadership